Updated: Aug 4

-But what causes CVD?
 Typically the blame is laid at the feet of ‘poor lifestyle choices’.
 But this accusation is hopelessly ambiguous.
 Also, to make matters more confusing, few if any of the leading health advisory groups are willing to state explicitly what causes or contributes to CVD.
 Thus we are left scratching our heads.

 One of the most effective ways of improving cardiovascular health is to take part in regular continuous exercise – such as running, swimming, rowing and/or cycling.
 Actually, the NHS prescribes 150-minutes of moderate intensity activity as an intervention to reduce CVD susceptibility.

 However, it must be recognised that exercise is NOT a panacea to other poor lifestyle habits.
 For example, it is an act of folly to think that ‘Because I exercise, I can eat what I want’.
-The beneficial effects exercise exerts on health are compounded when coupled with other positive lifestyle factors: such as implementing the principals of a plant-based diet and the dogmatic abstention of alcohol and cigarette consumption.
+The beneficial effects exercise exerts on health are compounded when coupled with other positive lifestyle factors: such as implementing the principles of a plant-based diet and the dogmatic abstention of alcohol and cigarette consumption.

 One in four people at some point in their life will suffer from depression.
 It’s been estimated that currently 264 million people are currently suffering from this debilitating condition (WHO, 2020).
 The misconception is that depression is a mild disorder brought on by rainy days or a soppy film.
-In reality depression can be hugely debilitating, the symptoms of which range from loss of motivation, to low self-worth and even to suicide ideation.
+In reality, depression can be hugely debilitating, the symptoms of which range from loss of motivation to low self-worth and even to suicide ideation.
 Anyone who has suffered depression can attest to the inescapable agony it induces.